tinased95/audio-annotation/README.md

 # audio-annotation
-Javascript web interface for annotating audio data.
+A web interface for annotating audio data.

+### Description
+audio-annotation is a web application that allows users to annotatate audio files.
+It is developed using Python (Flask), Javascript, HTML5/CSS3, and Postgresql.